-On a daily basis, teachers have their students practice skills and strategies like “finding the main idea” or “making inferences.”
+On a daily basis, teachers have their students practice skills and strategies such as “finding the main idea” or “making inferences.”
 And teachers select books that match the given skill rather than because of the text’s content.
 Rarely do the topics connect: Students might read a book about bridges one day, zebras the next, and clouds the day after that.

-Cognitive scientists have known for decades that simply mastering comprehension skills doesn’t ensure a young student will be able to apply them to whatever texts they’re confronted with on standardized tests and in their studies later in life.
+Cognitive scientists have known for decades that simply mastering comprehension skills doesn’t ensure that a young student will be able to apply them to whatever texts they’re confronted with on standardized tests and in their studies later in life.

 One of those cognitive scientists spoke on the Tuesday panel: Daniel Willingham, a psychology professor at the University of Virginia who writes about the science behind reading comprehension.
 Willingham explained that whether or not readers understand a text depends far more on how much background knowledge and vocabulary they have relating to the topic than on how much they’ve practiced comprehension skills.
 That’s because writers leave out a lot of information that they assume readers will know.
 If they put all the information in, their writing would be tedious.

 But if readers can’t supply the missing information, they have a hard time making sense of the text.
-If students arrive at high school without knowing who won the Civil War they’ll have a hard time understanding a textbook passage about Reconstruction.
+If students arrive at high school without knowing who won the Civil War, they’ll have a hard time understanding a textbook passage about Reconstruction.

 Students from less educated families are usually the ones who are most handicapped by gaps in knowledge.
 Another panelist—Ian Rowe, who heads a network of charter schools serving low-income students in New York—provided a real-life example during his remarks.
-A sixth-grader at one of his schools was frustrated that a passage on a reading test she’d taken kept repeating a word she didn’t understand: roog-bye.
+A sixth grader at one of his schools was frustrated that a passage on a reading test she’d taken kept repeating a word she didn’t understand: roog-bye.
 The unfamiliar word made it hard for her to understand the passage.
 When Rowe asked her to spell the word, it turned out to be rugby.

 The implication is clear.
-The best way to boost students’ reading comprehension is to expand their knowledge and vocabulary by teaching them history, science, literature, and the arts, using curricula that that guide kids through a logical sequence from one year to the next: for example, Native Americans and Columbus in kindergarten; the colonial era and the American Revolution in first grade; the War of 1812 and the Civil War in second grade, and so on.
-That approach enables children to make sense of what they’re learning, and the repetition of concepts and vocabulary in different contexts makes it more likely they’ll retain information.
-Not to mention that learning content like this can be a lot more engaging for both students and teachers than the endless practice of illusory skills.
+The best way to boost students’ reading comprehension is to expand their knowledge and vocabulary by teaching them history, science, literature, and the arts, using curricula that guide kids through a logical sequence from one year to the next: for example, Native Americans and Columbus in kindergarten; the colonial era and the American Revolution in first grade; the War of 1812 and the Civil War in second grade; and so on.
+That approach enables children to make sense of what they’re learning, and the repetition of concepts and vocabulary in different contexts makes it more likely that they’ll retain information.
+Not to mention that learning content such as this can be a lot more engaging for both students and teachers than the endless practice of illusory skills.

 According to Shanahan, no evidence backs up that practice.
-In fact, Shanahan said, recent research indicates that students actually learn more from reading texts that are considered too difficult for them—in other words, those with more than a handful of words and concepts a student doesn't understand.
-What struggling students need is guidance from a teacher in how to make sense of texts designed for kids at their respective grade levels—the kinds of texts those kids may otherwise see only on standardized tests, when they have to grapple with them on their own.
+In fact, Shanahan said, recent research indicates that students actually learn more from reading texts that are considered too difficult for them—in other words, those with more than a handful of words and concepts a student doesn’t understand.
+What struggling students need is guidance from a teacher on how to make sense of texts designed for kids at their respective grade levels—the kinds of texts those kids may otherwise see only on standardized tests, when they have to grapple with them on their own.